DIY Christmas Ornaments

 Then, cut small snowflakes from white permanent vinyl.

-and here to access the little snowflakes image.
+Here is the little snowflakes image.

 Homemade Christmas Ornaments with Cricut